Fragasso Lake

 The Lac Fragasso is a freshwater body at the head of a branch leading to the Rocheuse River via Walsh Lake and lac des Alliés, flowing in Jacques-Cartier National Park.
 This lake is located entirely in the unorganized territory of Lac-Jacques-Cartier, in the La Côte-de-Beaupré Regional County Municipality, administrative region of Capitale-Nationale, in province of Quebec, in Canada.

 The watershed of lake Fragasso is mainly served on the east side by the route 175 which connects the cities of Quebec and Saguenay.
 A secondary road serves the northern part of the lake for the needs of forestry and recreational tourism; while forest road 12 passes south in the area between Lake Fragasso and Lake Walsh.

-Forestry is the main economic activity in the sector; recreational tourism, second.
+The main economic activity in the sector is forestry, followed by recreational tourism.

 The surface of Lake Fragasso is generally frozen from the beginning of December to the end of March; safe circulation on the ice is generally done from the end of December to the beginning of March.